monaal10/Oncall-AI-agent/README.md

 - **Analyzing logs** from multiple cloud providers (AWS, GCP, Azure) or local files
 - **Reading metrics and alarms** from monitoring systems
-- **Understanding your codebase** through GitHub/GitLab integration or local repositories
+- **Understanding your codebase** through GitHub integration or local repositories
 - **Leveraging runbooks** from various sources (PDF, Markdown, Confluence, Notion)
 - **Suggesting specific fixes** with exact code changes and resolution steps
 - **Learning from incidents** to improve future responses